Things to Do at Session Road

 Opening Hours

-Session Road is accessible 24/7, but most shops operate from 9:00 AM to 9:00 PM.
-Restaurants and bars may stay open later, especially on weekends
+The road itself is accessible 24/7, but most shops operate from 9:00 AM to 9:00 PM.
+Night market vendors typically set up from 6:00 PM onwards

 Tickets & Pricing